-- Some lifetime mortgage companies have the right to withdraw your access to your drawdown facility.
+- Some lifetime mortgage companies have the right to take away your rights to your drawdown facility.

-- Drawdowns are typically at the interest rate applicable at that time, meaning they can vary depending on when you take them.
+- Drawdowns are typically at the interest rate applicable at that time, means they can vary depending on when you take them.

-- Some equity release companies limit the size of the drawdown facility depending on the initial loan amount.
+- Some equity release companies limit the size of the drawdown facility relying on the initial loan amount.

-- Once you have spent the whole reserve, your lender will require you to get further advice and an additional borrowing application.
+- Once you have used up the whole reserve, your loaner will require you to get further advice and an additional borrowing application.

 A Drawdown Lifetime Mortgage and Your Means-Tested Benefits

-With bank savings limits imposed by the Department of Work and Pensions (DWP) and local authorities, it’s crucial that you don’t breach your balances when you release equity – this has the potential of affecting your eligibility to certain means-tested benefits.
+With bank savings limits imposed by the Department of Work and Pensions (DWP) and local authorities, it is crucial that you don’t breach your balances when you release equity – this has the potential of affecting your eligibility to certain benefits.

-By using a drawdown lifetime mortgage; however, depending on your lender, they can tailor the projected initial amount you will spend in conjunction with any existing bank balance.
+By using a drawdown lifetime mortgage; however, depending on your provider, they can tailor the projected initial amount you will use in conjunction with any existing bank balance.

-Through keeping this amount within the guidelines set out by the DWP, you can theoretically avoid losing any means-tested benefits you claim.
+Through keeping this amount within the guidelines set out by the DWP, you can theoretically evade losing any perks you claim.

-However, before you jump straight in, it’s essential to get advice from your provider and financial adviser so that they can thoroughly evaluate your circumstances.
+However, before you jump straight in, it is essential to get advice from your broker and financial adviser so that they can thoroughly evaluate your circumstances.

 How Much Can You Borrow?